 Outside of her academic work, Langley is happiest when she's baking or cooking for her family and friends, golfing, skiing, scuba diving, or going on long walks when the weather is nice.

-Langley is excited to be part of the Appalachian Policy & World Affairs Network because she loves working with students, advocating for Appalachia, and exchanging knowledge and experiences.
+Langley is excited to be part of the Global Appalachia because she loves working with students, advocating for Appalachia, and exchanging knowledge and experiences.

 Chaz is a former U.S. diplomat with over 20 years of experience across government, the private sector, nonprofits, and international development.
 He currently serves as Director of International Communications at Spirit of America, where he leads global communications efforts supporting the work of U.S. diplomats and military personnel abroad.